CTSRD-CHERI/cheribsd-getting-started/src/features/kernel.md

    `1' key to proceed with the boot.

-2. By escaping to the loader prompt by hitting the `3` key, unloading the default kernel using the `unload kernel command`, and then booting the desired kernel using `boot /boot/kernel` (replacing the kernel name as required).
+2. By escaping to the loader prompt by hitting the `3` key, unloading the default kernel using the `unload kernel` command, and then booting the desired kernel using `boot /boot/kernel` (replacing the kernel name as required).